 HMR-1 flat planishing a bezel.

-This planishing hammer has randomly ground heads that give the texture of “Raw Silk”.
+This planishing hammer has randomly ground heads that give the texture of raw silk on either curved or flat metal.
 The texture is similar to one that could be rolled onto flat metal.
 The advantage of making the texture with the hammer is you can texture dimensional shapes.

 Texture made with the HMR-14 “Raw Silk” hammer